spacetelescope/jdaviz/docs/known_bugs.rst

 When trying to do a second collapse with the same spectral region, but with resized bounds: change to Region=None, resize the region, then reselect Region 1, the region bounds are correct.
-However, applying Collapse again, it errors out and the image viewer that contained the intial collapse goes blank.
+However, applying Collapse again, it errors out and the image viewer that contained the initial collapse goes blank.

 Cube viewer contrast changes when collapsing Jupyter scroll window